All Products

 chmod 600 /passwd-path/passwd-ossfs

-# Set the opasswd_file variable to /passwd-path/passwd-ossfs.
+# Define the opasswd_file variable and set its value to /passwd-path/passwd-ossfs.

 -opasswd_file=/passwd-path/passwd-ossfs